 The Hobbit by J.R.R.Tolkien

-One of literature’s ultimate hero’s journey, the story of Frodo Baggins resonates deeply, even if you’re not a homebody.
-Frodo certainly wasn’t out looking for adventure, because hobbits are fond of regular meals and the comforts of home.
+One of literature’s ultimate hero’s journey, the story of Bilbo Baggins resonates deeply, even if you’re not a homebody.
+Bilbo certainly wasn’t out looking for adventure, because hobbits are fond of regular meals and the comforts of home.
 But, if there’s a wizard and a dragon, a quest, danger, travel companions to help and hinder, a magic ring and some treasure, it all adds up to a satisfying tale with uncanny parallels to life as we know it.

 Pride and Predjudice by Jane Austen